Jacqueline Lyanga, Founder

 Jasmine Jaisinghani, Co-Founder

 Jasmine Jaisinghani is a native Los Angelena with cultural roots from India and Mexico.
-Jaisinghani’s professional background in theatre, filmmaking and the music industry shaping the lens of diversity she brings to each project.
+Jaisinghani’s background in theatre, filmmaking and the music industry informs her interdisciplinary lens for storytelling and programming.

-Jasmine’s professional background began at Capitol Records, segueing her to the estate of George Harrison.
+Jaisinghani’s professional journey began at Capitol Records segueing her to the Estate of George Harrison where she managed projects between London and Los Angeles.
 Her credits include the music documentary Concert For George; The Dark Horse Years box set and Harrison’s posthumous Grammy winning album Brainwashed.

-As a producer, Jasmine has developed diversity driven feature film content for studios and international producers and continues to consult in world cinema from development to campaign strategy.
-She has produced two films for ITVS including Beholder directed by Nisha Ganatra (Late Night) and Tent City for Aldo Velasco (The Infiltrators).
-Jasmine served as the first Artistic Director for the Indian Film Festival of Los Angeles at ArcLight Hollywood, one of the oldest US festivals focused on Indian and diasporic cinema.
+As a creative producer she developed feature film content for international producers and consults from development to campaign strategy.
+Jaisinghani has produced two films for ITVS including Beholder directed by Nisha Ganatra (Late Night) and Tent City for Aldo Velasco (The Infiltrators).

-Jasmine has worked extensively with AFI FEST, a program of the American Film Institute where she oversaw Cultural Relations and promoted international talent and collaborated with cultural agencies.
-Additionally at AFI FEST she aided the revival of their Screen Education program for nearly 2,000 students predominantly from Title 1 schools.
+With an extensive tenure at AFI FEST presented by Audi, a program of the American Film Institute, she developed the Cultural Relations department that promoted international talent, films and audience engagement.
+Additionally she aided the revival of their Screen Education program for over 2,000 students.

-Jasmine inspired to work with youth produced an Intensive Media Training Program at USC for GlobalGirl Media which trained young 19 women ages 15 – 22 from underrepresented communities to use digital journalism and storytelling to effect social change.
+Inspired to work with youth, Jaisinghani produced an Intensive Media Training Program at USC for GlobalGirl Media which trained 19 young womxn to harness documentary storytelling to effect social change.

-Jasmine independently mentors youth and supports programs for female skateboarders.
+Jaisinghani independently mentors youth and programs inclusive youth activities.